The-Liam-Blair/Game-Jams/README.md

 # Game-Jams
-Repository that holds all the executable files and information on all my Global Game Jam games.
+Repository that holds all the submissions and information on gam jam submissions.